AnshMurarka/News-article-sentiment-analysis/README.md

 **Notes**

-1)**Emotion Detection**: If no emotions are detected, the script skips chart plotting and informs the user.
+1)**Emotion Detection**: If no emotions are detected, the code skips chart plotting and informs the user.

 2)**VADER Sentiment Scoring**: Provides detailed sentiment scores, including a compound score reflecting the overall sentiment polarity.